 Detectors with improved scan or response times have very little perceived benefit to the end user.
 It is unlikely anyone would notice the door travel difference between a detector which can respond in 50ms and one which has a response time of 100ms.

-Avire detector products typically scan at around 1.5ms per diode, plus some overhead at the end of the scan for processing.
+MEMCO detector products typically scan at around 1.5ms per diode, plus some overhead at the end of the scan for processing.
 This means that a standard 32 diode detector will have a scan rate of approximately 70ms.
-This is a worst case time though.
+This is a worst-case time though.
 As soon as any beam is obstructed, the hardware output is triggered within a few milliseconds.
 The average response time will therefore be much less, in the order of 40ms.

 1. The number of diodes is a detector’s most important feature.
 A 32-diode detector will detect smaller objects than a 24-diode model, and quicker.